princestahira234-maker/global-weather-temperature-forecasting/README.md

 ## Conclusion

 This project presents a production-ready weather temperature prediction system powered by XGBoost Regression.
-Trained on more than 152,000 weather records and validated through comprehensive testing, the model achieves strong predictive performance with an R² score of 0.9532 and is suitable for analytics, forecasting, and deployment scenarios.
+Trained on more than 152,000 weather records and validated through comprehensive testing, the model delivers strong predictive performance with an R² score of 0.9532, low prediction error, and a fully validated inference pipeline.
+The solution is suitable for forecasting, analytics, application integration, and cloud deployment.